dev-tea-party/dev-access/readme.md

 ## Database Set-up

 * Create a database in mysql.
+Import the sql dump file `./database/sql/access.sql`
 * Update the database environment file `.env.example` with your database connection values and rename the file to `.env`.

 ## CRUD Generator Set-up ##